 Georgia allows anyone who is not prohibited from possessing firearms to have or carry a firearm on his or her person inside his or her motor vehicle.1 Georgia also allows anyone who is eligible for a “weapons carry” license to transport a firearm in a passenger motor vehicle – even if he or she doesn’t actually have a license.2 A private property owner or person in legal control of property through a lease, rental agreement, licensing agreement, contract, or any other agreement to control access to such property has the right to forbid possession of a firearm on the property.3

-However, Georgia prohibits an employer from conditioning employment on the prospective employee’s agreement that he or she will not enter the parking lot when his or her motor vehicle contains a firearm that is locked out of sight within the trunk, glove box, or other enclosed compartment or area of the motor vehicle, provided that the employee possesses a Georgia “weapons carry” license.4 This provision does not apply to an employer providing a secure parking area not accessible to the general public, or to an area used for parking on a temporary basis, among other exceptions.5 In addition, this provision does not restrict the rights of private property owners or persons in legal control of property, and when a private property owner or person in legal control of property is also an employer, his or her rights as a private property owner or person in legal control of property govern.6
+However, Georgia prohibits an employer from conditioning employment on the prospective employee’s agreement that he or she will not enter the parking lot when his or her motor vehicle contains a firearm or ammunition that is locked out of sight within the trunk, glove box, or other enclosed compartment or area of the motor vehicle, provided that the employee possesses a Georgia “weapons carry” license.4 This provision does not apply to an employer providing a secure parking area not accessible to the general public, or to an area used for parking on a temporary basis, among other exceptions.5 In addition, this provision does not restrict the rights of private property owners or persons in legal control of property, and when a private property owner or person in legal control of property is also an employer, his or her rights as a private property owner or person in legal control of property govern.6

-Georgia generally prohibits anyone from boarding or attempting to board any aircraft, bus or rail vehicle with a firearm.7 However, a law Georgia enacted in 2010 allows the holder of a Georgia “weapons carry” license to carry a firearm in these locations.8 The law also allows a license holder to possess a firearm in a motor vehicle parked in a parking facility of a government entity, courthouse, jail, prison, place of worship, or bar, so long as the firearm is in the locked compartment of the vehicle, or in a locked container in or a locked firearms rack on the vehicle.9
+Georgia generally prohibits anyone from boarding or attempting to board any aircraft, bus or rail vehicle with a firearm.7 However, a law Georgia enacted in 2010 allows the holder of a Georgia “weapons carry” license to carry a firearm in these locations.8 The law also allows a license holder to possess a firearm in a motor vehicle parked in a parking facility of a government entity, courthouse, jail, prison, place of worship, bar, or school safety zone, so long as the firearm is in the locked compartment of the vehicle, or in a locked container in or a locked firearms rack on the vehicle.9

 Regarding guns in motor vehicles in wildlife management areas, see the section entitled Other Location Restrictions in Georgia, below.